tc39/proposal-temporal/docs/time.md

 **Returns:** a new `Temporal.Time` object.

 This method creates a new `Temporal.Time` which is a copy of `time`, but any properties present on `timeLike` override the ones already present on `time`.

+If `timeLike` is a string, then it will be attempted to be converted into a `Temporal.Time`.
+(In this case, the result is identical to to `Temporal.Time.from(timeLike)`.)

 Since `Temporal.Time` objects are immutable, use this method instead of modifying one.